CatGCN: Graph Convolutional Networks with Categorical Node Features

 Assuming the input node features are categorical, the feature matrix $\textbf{H}^{(0)}$ is then high-dimensional yet sparse, in which each non-zero entry denotes the categorical feature value of a node.
 We can then understand the initial representation of a node (i.e., a row vector of $\textbf{H}^{(0)} \textbf{W}^{(0)}$) as linearly combining the embedding vectors of the node's categorical features (i.e., the row vectors of $\textbf{W}^{(0)}$).
 With such a linear combination, the interactions among feature embeddings are not considered.
 Although the weight matrices of the following layers (e.g., $\textbf{W}^{(1)}$ and $\textbf{W}^{(2)}$) may capture some interactions, the process is rather implicit and ineffective for learning cross feature effects~\cite{NFM,CrossNet}.

-Recently, Klicpera et al.~\cite{APPNP} propose a new GCN model named APPNP by decoupling the feature transformation and neighborhood aggregation, which are originally tied in each graph convolution layer in GCN~\cite{GCN} and many other variants~\cite{GAT,GraphSAGE,Cross-GCN}.
-The APPNP first uses a conventional neural network on node features to obtain a representation vector (the same size as the label space) for each node; it then performs \textit{pure neighborhood aggregation} --- with no weight matrices and other trainable parameters --- to refine the representation vector for prediction.
-The strong performance of APPNP inspires us to believe that the better the initial node representation is, the more benefits the follow-up graph convolution (or equivalently, neighborhood aggregation) can achieve.
+The tying of feature transformation and neighborhood aggregation in each graph convolution layer also limits the representation quality.
+Decoupled GCN such as APPNP first uses a conventional neural network on node features to obtain a representation vector (the same size as the label space) for each node; it then performs \textit{pure neighborhood aggregation} --- with no weight matrices and other trainable parameters --- to refine the representation vector for prediction.
+Their strong performance inspires us to believe that the better the initial node representation is, the more benefits the follow-up graph convolution (or equivalently, neighborhood aggregation) can achieve.
 This is because that, the benefits brought by neighborhood aggregation and feature transformation are orthogonal --- one exploits the signal from a node's neighbors whereas the other mostly depends on the features of a node itself.
 As such, if better (e.g., more discriminative) representation for a node can be obtained by leveraging its input features, the performance after neighborhood aggregation should be better.